Skip to main content

 Puzzle Tabs work seamlessly with Public Shareable Views, ensuring that only relevant workflows are visible when sharing processes externally.

-• 🌐 When users access the public view, they will only see the relevant tabs and sections you’ve included.
+• 🌐 When users access the public link, they’ll only see the tabs and sections you selected, providing a clean, focused experience.

 Public view:

-• Current vs. Future State – Separate Live Processes from Future Processes to track changes over time.
+• Current vs. Future State – Separate live processes from upcoming or proposed flows for clear visibility over time.

-• Archived Workflows – Move outdated processes into an "Archive" tab instead of deleting them.
+• Archived Workflows – Move outdated or inactive processes into an “Archive” tab instead of deleting them, so they’re accessible without cluttering your main workspace.

 • Tab 1: Demand Generation